pminten/elixir_pipes/README.md

 end
 ```

-The problem with this is that if you run `read64("/tmp/foo") |>
+The problem with this is that if you run `P.connect(read64("/tmp/foo"),
-Pipe.List.consume()` it opens a file but doesn't close it.
+Pipe.List.consume())` it opens a file but doesn't close it.
 Sure, you could
 rewrite `read64` to:

 ```elixir